ChainSafe/gossamer/cmd/gossamer/README.md

 informing the Gossamer blockchain client capabilities, the Gossamer keystore is accessible by way of the `account` subcommand.
 The Gossamer keystore manages a number of key types, some of which are listed below:

-- `babe` - This key is used for signing messages related to the BABE block production algorithm.
+- `babe` - this key is used for signing messages related to the BABE block production algorithm
-- `gran` - The GRANDPA key is used for participating in GRANDPA block finalisation.
+- `gran` - the GRANDPA key is used for participating in GRANDPA block finalisation
-- `imon` - The name of this key is a reference to "ImOnline", which is an [online message](https://wiki.polkadot.network/docs/glossary#online-message) that Gossamer nodes use to report liveliness.
+- `imon` - the name of this key is a reference to "ImOnline", which is an [online message](https://wiki.polkadot.network/docs/glossary#online-message) that Gossamer nodes use to report liveliness

 ### Runtime